habakukhain/habakukhain.github.io/menu/open_questions.md

 Interestingly, there is a [study](https://pubs.acs.org/doi/10.1021/acschemneuro.0c00014#) trying to figure out, why cocaine and methylphenidate (sold as Ritalin), have opposing effects on cognitive ability, i.e. cocaine decreasing and Ritalin increasing cognitive performance.
 The fact that they seemingly do the oppsitite thing is surprising, taking into account that both seem to work mainly on the same targets, namely dopamine transporters.
 If the effect was only one of altered motivation or a different effect of dopamine, we would expect them to do the same thing.
 One putative mechanism for the difference is the impact on neural lipid metabolism.
 With cocaine, there is an accumulation of lipids of cylindrical shape and with methylphenidate, lipids of a conical shape accumulate.
 Since a conical shape is beneficial to the energy balance of membrane curvature, exocytosis might be *easier* if your brain has been treated with methylphenidate.

-Both stories seem to agree nicely with the hypothesis that easier release of neurotransmitter improves cognitive function.
+Both stories seem to agree nicely with the hypothesis that easier release of neurotransmitter improves cognitive function, but they are far from establishing a realistic model or even showing convincingly that increased release probability is indeed the only explanation for these observations.

 I'd be really interested to read more about this.
 If you come across any technical articles describing similar effects or have any idea, how to test this in an experimental way, please contact me.

-### Why are autocrats trying to get huge sport events to take place in their country?
+### Why are autocrats trying to get huge sport events to take place in their country

+Autocrats seem to be really interested in hosting huge sport events (e.g. Olympics, FIFA world cup, etc).
+Why is this?
+In my understanding, these things cost a lot of money, fail to improve the economy sustainably, are ususally pretty unpopular with the locals and give a lot of publicity to everybody discovering something bad or terrible about the government.
+Is prestige really so impotant to autocrats?
+Are huge events and the associated infrastructure spending a good way to bribe powerful political and economic players?
+Am I wrong about local economic effects?